 It’s likely that you do not, unless you are an American History wonk or if you had some reason to really study the Declaration of Independence and/or the US Constitutional Convention.

-For added impression, he also wrote the original draft of the 1st Amendment, protecting speech, religion and press.
+For an added impression, he also wrote the original draft of the 1st Amendment, protecting speech, religion, and press.

 In short, John Dickinson was an American Patriot.
 A Founder and a Framer.
 One of the few in that category.